John Boyega’s Next Project Will Be a Thriller By Green Room Director Jeremy Saulnier

 Recent Comments

-- hoopmanjh on You Will Believe a Hello Kitty!
-Pez Dispenser Can Fly — Ant-Man & The Wasp 1 min ago
+- David Duffy on Adventures in Retail!
+SFF Stories Set in Department Stores 2 hours ago

+- Joybrick on Showtime’s Halo Series Casts its Captain Keyes as it Enters Production 3 hours ago

-- Patrick Morris Miller on A Lovecraft Cinematic Universe?
+- markmaverik on A Lovecraft Cinematic Universe?
 SpecreVision Wants to Launch a Trilogy of H.P.
-Lovecraft Films 24 mins ago
+Lovecraft Films 3 hours ago

-- Sean on She-Ra and the Princesses of Power Are Growing Up in Their Fourth Season 27 mins ago

-- BonHed on “Hellfire Club”?
-Seems Like Stranger Things Season 4 Centers Around a Rival Gang 30 mins ago

-- Skallagrimsen on One For All, and All Are Gay: Queer Heroism in Alexandre Dumas’ The Three Musketeers 30 mins ago

-- JLaSala on Leia Was Originally Going to Be “The Last Jedi” in Star Wars: The Rise of Skywalker, Says Todd Fisher 34 mins ago
+- raven on Adventures in Retail!
+SFF Stories Set in Department Stores 3 hours ago

-- BonHed on You Will Believe a Hello Kitty!
-Pez Dispenser Can Fly — Ant-Man & The Wasp 39 mins ago
+- John Jackson Miller on You Will Believe a Hello Kitty!
+Pez Dispenser Can Fly — Ant-Man & The Wasp 3 hours ago

-- srEDIT on Thinking the Unthinkable: Armageddon Blues by Daniel Keys Moran 39 mins ago

-- butter pecan on A Wrinkle in Time (Excerpt) 1 hour ago
+- Tyler on Reading The Wheel of Time: Rand Makes a Plan and Egwene Finds a Collar in Robert Jordan’s The Shadow Rising (Part 9) 4 hours ago